acerbilab/pyvbmc/README.md

 ### Exceptions

-Currently, the aim is to use the standard python exceptions whenever it is sensible.
+Currently, the aim is to use the standard Python exceptions whenever it is sensible.
 Here is a list of those [exceptions](https://docs.python.org/3/library/exceptions.html).

 ### Git commits